tigitlabs/pyt-typer-template/README.md

   # Install requirements
   pip install -r requirements.txt
 ```

 ## TODO

-- [ ] venv needs python version Python 3.12.1 needs to be set everywere
+- [ ] venv needs python version Python 3.12.1 needs to be set everywhere
-- [ ] in the tempalte readme add a section about how to run the app and install requirements
+- [ ] in the template readme add a section about how to run the app and install requirements
-- [ ] the package name should not be the same as the repo name neccecerly
+- [ ] the package name should not be the same as the repo name necessarily
 - [ ] add inilinter to template for mypy.ini